 At this point, continuing students (those taking a leave) will be able to go through room selection and the deposit made for FA 2020 will be used for FA 2021.
 New students (those deferring) would complete their FA 2021 housing application and would be assigned with all other new students, using the original date of deposit for FA 2020 as their priority date.

 The staff and faculty at Pratt are committed to building and strengthening their relationships with students and the relationships between students.
 Digital services and solutions have been developed to connect students with each other and with their professors and the administrative staff.
-Individual and group counseling will be widely available to all students, and student clubs and organizations will continue to meet and develop programs online.
+Individual and group counseling is widely available to all students, and student clubs and organizations are continuing to meet and develop programs online.

-For students pursuing either the remote or the hybrid option, student services, activities, and engagement will be online.
-All support services will be easy to access.
+For students pursuing either the remote or the hybrid option, student services, activities, and engagement are online.
+All support services are easy to access.
 There will continue to be opportunities for students to engage in campus governance and community dialogue remotely.